 In 2006, the International Labor Organization ("ILO"), an agency of the United Nations that develops and oversees international labor standards, adopted a new Consolidated Maritime Labor Convention ("MLC 2006").
 MLC 2006 contains a comprehensive set of global standards based on those that are already found in 68 maritime labor Conventions and Recommendations adopted by the ILO since 1920.
 MLC 2006 includes a broad range of requirements, such as a broader definition of a seafarer, minimum age of seafarers, medical certificates, recruitment practices, training, repatriation, food, recreational facilities, health and welfare, hours of work and rest, accommodations, wages and entitlements.
+MLC 2006 added requirements not previously in effect, in the areas of occupational safety and health.
 MLC 2006 became effective in certain countries commencing August 2013.
 The Standard of Training Certification and Watch Keeping for Seafarers, as amended ("STCW"), establishes minimum standards relating to training, certification and watch-keeping for our seafarers.